-Here is a printable map of Columbus First Voyage for kids to color.
+Here is a printable map of Columbus’ First Voyage for kids to color.

 The Story of Columbus

 Columbus grew up in Italy, probably Genoa, where his father was a merchant and weaver.
 But Columbus hung out at the docks.
 He was fascinated with the ships and at a young age, perhaps around 10, he signed on as a hand on a ship that traded across the Mediterranean.
-He kept sailing, learning all he could about navigation.
-He learned to read in four languages so he could study the journals and logs of other captains and explorers.
+Then he kept sailing, learning all he could about navigation.
+Columbus learned to read in four languages so he could study the journals and logs of other captains and explorers.
 He sailed all over Europe and Africa, going as far as Iceland and clear down the west coast of Africa.

 For a decade Columbus tried to get funding.
 Finally Queen Isabella of Spain agreed.
-She had just finished her reconquest of Spain, pushing the Moors back to Africa, and she was ready to take on Portugal’s claim to the riches of the east.
+She had just finished her reconquest of Spain, pushing the Moors back to Africa, and she was ready to challenge Portugal’s claim to the riches of the east.
 Columbus was a gamble, but he was the only one proposing a way to go around the Portuguese.

 Columbus made contact with the natives, taking some of them prisoner so they could guide him to the gold the monarchs of Spain were expecting, explored the coasts of several islands including Cuba, and lost his flag ship, the Santa Maria on a reef.
-He left some of his men in the islands and sailed for home, arriving back in Spain in March of 1493.
+Finally, he left some of his men in the islands and sailed for home, arriving back in Spain in March of 1493.
 Word of his discoveries spread rapidly through Europe and the race for the New World was on.